Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 Alluxio master periodically checks its resource usage, including CPU and memory usage, and several internal data structures that are performance critical.
 This interval is configured by `alluxio.master.throttle.heartbeat.interval` (defaults to 3 seconds).
 On every sampling point in time (PIT), Alluxio master takes a snapshot of its resource usage.
-And a certain number of PIT snapshots
+A continuous number of PIT snapshots
-(`alluxio.master.throttle.observed.pit.number`, defaults to 3) are recorded, those will be used to generate an aggregated one in a sliding window.
+(number configured by alluxio.master.throttle.observed.pit.number, defaults to 3) will be saved and used to generate the aggregated resource usage which is used to decide the system status.

 Each PIT includes the following metrics.